home-assistant/home-assistant.io/source/_integrations/alarmdecoder.markdown

 ## Settings

-Once AlarmDecoder has been set up according to the instructions above, the arming settings and zones can be configured by selecting _Options_ on the _AlarmDecoder_ card on the **{% my integrations title="Configuration -> Integrations" %}** page.
+Once AlarmDecoder has been set up according to the instructions above, the arming settings and zones can be configured by selecting _Options_ on the _AlarmDecoder_ card on the **{% my integrations title="Settings -> Devices & Services" %}** page.

 ### Arming Settings